drahosj/308labs/lab-06/lab6.md

 ## Print Server as Daemon
 As stated in `daemon(7)` "a daemon is a service process that runs in the background and supervises the system or provides functionality to other processes."
 Daemons are processes which run in the background and often as the root user.
 All interaction with daemons is done through some form of IPC calls, often times on modern systems using an IPC library and standard called `DBUS`.
 Although this lab has not talked about the `DBUS` due to its complexity and higher level implementation, it is worth noting that on most modern Linux distributions most IPC is done using the `DBUS`.
 On most modern distributions daemons are controlled using a program called `systemd` which allows the user to start, stop, and otherwise change the settings of running daemons.
 Examples of daemons on modern systems include the network manager, audio subsystem, and much more.
 The man page `daemon(7)` lists a lot of information about how modern daemons should run; however, to minimize the complexity of this lab (and because you do not have permissions to edit daemons running on the lab machines) you will be implementing a much simpler daemon system.
 The man page `daemon(3)` provides a library call which will switch a userspace process to a background daemon.

-A command line argument should be added to your print server program which is `-d` or `--daemon`.
+A command line argument should be added to your print server program such as `-d` or `--daemon`.
 Whenever this flag is provided your program should switch itself to a daemon by calling `daemon(3)`.

 ## Command Line Printer Program
 The last requirement for this lab is a program called `cli-printer`.
 The program should take the all of the following command line arguments: